Two Lighthouse Tourism Books!

 Southern and Northern New England

-I've had the opportunity to photograph all of the 168 lighthouses, and nearby attractions in New England, and spent years researching and writing about each lighthouse for each of these 300-page books.
+I've had the opportunity to photograph all of the 168 lighthouse stations, and nearby attractions in New England, and spent years researching and writing about each lighthouse for each of these 300-page books.

-You can order these books through any pages on this website or below (see Add to Cart), and I'll be happy to personally sign them and ship them to you anywhere inside the United States.
-You can also order from the publisher, Schiffer Books, who can ship anywhere globally, and you'll find them in many fine bookstores.
+You can order these books through any pages on this website or below, and I'll be happy to personally sign them and ship them to you anywhere inside the United States.
 Enjoy your passion!

 Video About Book on Southern Lighthouses: